 The Company's Nominating and Governance Committee is composed exclusively of independent directors.
-The Nominating and Governance Committee met two times in 2020.
+The Nominating and Governance Committee met two times in 2021.

 The Nominating and Governance Committee meets to guide the Company's corporate governance program and to monitor and discuss current and emerging corporate governance principles and procedures.
+The Nominating and Governance Committee is also responsible for identifying and reviewing qualified individuals as potential new director candidates, giving focused thought to diversity, equity, and inclusion in its deliberations and election of board members.

-The Nominating and Governance Committee also counsels the Board with respect to Board and Committee organization, compensation, membership, and function, as well as Board and Committee performance assessments, individually and collectively.
-The Nominating and Governance Committee identifies and reviews qualified individuals as potential new director candidates.
+The Nominating and Governance Committee counsels the Board with respect to Board and Committee organization, compensation, membership, and function, as well as Board and Committee performance assessments, individually and collectively.
 The Nominating and Governance Committee consists of Messrs.
-Portes (Committee Chair), Pepping, and Ms. Schmitt.
+Portes (Committee Chair), Heriford, and Schwab.